oguzhalil/savefile/README.md

 // can be called any time during the game. savefile.Sync();

-  // on application killed - make sure stash is saved. private void OnApplicationQuit()
+  // on application killed - make sure file is saved. private void OnApplicationQuit()
  {
     savefile.Sync();
  }

- // on application suspended (home button) - make sure stash is saved. private void OnApplicationPause(bool pause)
+ // on application suspended (home button) - make sure file is saved. private void OnApplicationPause(bool pause)
  {
     if(pause)